-- a. is not a member of a registered political party; and - b. satisfies the requirements, prescribed in this Constitution, for a candidate for any public election.
+- a. is not a member of a registered political party; and - b. satisfies the requirements, prescribed in this Constitution and an Act of the National Assembly enacted pursuant to section 79 (1), for a candidate for any public election.

-76. Secret ballot
+78. Secret ballot

-All public elections and all referenda voting shall be by secret ballot.
+All public elections and referenda voting shall be by secret ballot.

-77. Electoral laws
+79. Electoral laws

-- 1. Subject to the provisions of this Constitution, an Act of the National Assembly shall make provision for giving effect to the provisions of this Chapter. - 2.
-Without prejudice to the generality of subsection (1), an Act of the National Assembly shall provide for - a. the delimitation by the Independent Boundaries and Electoral Commission of electoral boundaries for election of members of the National Assembly and Local Government Authorities; - b. the nomination of candidates; - c. matters relating to continuous registration of voters for the purposes of public elections; - d. voting at, and the conduct of, public elections and referenda; - e. the duties of public officers in connection with the registration of voters and the conduct of public elections and referenda; - f. the progressive registration of citizens outside The Gambia, and the progressive realisation of their right to vote; - g. equal access to public facilities and the media by candidates at public elections; and - h. any other matters necessary for boundaries delimitation and management of elections and political parties. - 3.
-Legislation required by subsection (2) (d) and (e) shall ensure that voting at every public election is - a. simple; - b. transparent; and - c. takes into account the special needs of - i. persons with disabilities; and - ii. other persons or groups with special needs. - 4.
-The National Assembly shall not amend, repeal or introduce any law in relation to elections within a period of nine months before elections are held.
+- Subject to the provisions of this Constitution, an Act of the National Assembly shall give effect to the provisions of this Chapter. - 2.
+Without prejudice to the generality of subsection (1), an Act of the National Assembly shall provide for- - a. the delimitation by the Independent Boundaries and Electoral Commission of electoral boundaries for election of members of the National Assembly and Local Government Authorities; - b. the nomination of candidates; - c. matters relating to continuous registration of voters for the purposes of public elections; - d. voting at, and the conduct of, public elections and referenda; - e. the duties of public officers in connection with the registration of voters and the conduct of public elections and referenda; - f. the progressive registration of citizens outside The Gambia, and the progressive realisation of their right to vote; - g. equal access to public facilities and the media by candidates at public elections; and